rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 This file can then be entered back into combine_annotations.py or report_generator.py to generate a combined annotation file.

-6) Once you have the results from InterProScan and Blast2GO, you can then run the combine_annotations.py script to generate your final, complete annotation file with all of the information from all of the databases.
+6) Once you have the results from InterProScan and Blast2GO, you can then run the <i>combine_annotations.py</i> script to generate your final, complete annotation file and summary statistics.

 This script takes the Blast2GO, InterProScan, and annotation input and merges them together into one file